avinashsingh/mcp-sdlc-tracker/README.md

 13. "Update user story 1 status to 'In Progress' transitioned by architect"
 14. "Update task 1 status to 'Closed' transitioned by developer"

+### Dependencies Resolved Filtering
+15. "List epics with all dependencies resolved"
+16. "List user stories that have unresolved dependencies"
+17. "List tasks ready to start (dependencies resolved)"

+### Bug Status Management
+18. "Update bug 1 status to 'Review' (must come from 'In Progress')"
+19. "Update bug 2 status to 'Fixed' (triggers QA verification suggestion)"

 ## Testing

 The project includes comprehensive test suites: